WhiteStar-Communications/HyperSpace-Service/README.md

 - External applications will send packets on port `5501`
 - External applications will receive packets on port `5502`
+- All DNS queries are captured and forwarded to your external application for processing.

 The DataServer moves raw IP packets between your external application and the TUN interface.
 The external application will send raw IPv4 packets as datagrams to `127.0.0.1:5501`.
 HyperSpace Service validates the datagram and injects it into the TUN interface.
 Outgoing packets from the TUN interface will be sent to `127.0.0.1:5502`.